Geometric creation of quantum vorticity: NLKG in the BTZ metric

 We want to extract specific terms in the NLKG, Eq.~(\ref{NLKG}), that arise from the metric and induce vortex creation.
 For orientation, we consider first the BTZ metric \cite{Banados} in (2+1)-dimensional spacetime, which is a vacuum solution to Einstein's equation in the region outside of a rotating ``star'' (a central distribution that has both mass and angular momentum).
 The line element in spatial polar coordinates is given by

 or

 with components in matrix form using $(t,r,\phi)$ coordinates,

 where $M$ is the black hole mass, $J$ is the angular momentum of the spacetime and $a$ is the AdS radius.
+The AdS radius characterizes the maximally symmetric Lorentzian manifold with constant negative scalar curvature, the analogue of hyperbolic space, in the same way that the radius of de Sitter space is the radius of a sphere since de Sitter space is the analogue of spherical space.
+This AdS radius is a radius of curvature of a generalized sphere in the sense that it is a collection of points for which the `distance', as determined by quadratic form, from the origin is constant.
 The BTZ black hole is a solution for (2+1)-dimensional gravity with a negative cosmological constant, i.e. asymptotically AdS.
 It is used as a toy model to illustrate relevant physical content.

 The frame-dragging component $g_{t\phi}$ implies a local rotational angular velocity

 which is independent of the mass $M.$ The NLKG equation in the BTZ metric is Eq.~(\ref{NLKG}) with $g_{\mu\nu}$ given by Eq.~(\ref{BTZmetricform}),\footnote{Here we temporarily take the units that are usual for the BTZ metric, $c=1$ and $G = 1/8$, to illustrate the simplicity of the hypergeometric result.} i.e.,